How does this medication work? What will it do for me?

 What other drugs could interact with this medication?

-If you are using any medications that fit this description, speak with your doctor or pharmacist.
+If you are taking other medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to:

 - stop taking one of the medications,